 Downey, 0.8 Grams of Cocaine, 45 NA’s in 90 Days, Dismissal

-A Bell Gardens police department officer observed our client as he ran through a red light right in front of and perpendicular to the officer.
+A Bell Gardens police officer allegedly observed our client driving at 60 to 65 miles per hour in a 40 mile per hour zone.
+The same officer then observed our client run through a red light right in front of and perpendicular to the officer.
 The officer then turned right to follow our client.
 Our client then allegedly made several lane changes without using a turn signal, causing other cars to brake in response to avoid a collision.

 The police officer then turned on his overhead blue and red flashing lights to pull over our client.